Massage versus therapeutic massage

 If that does not help enough, you could study the relationship between the intercondylar fossa between the condyles at the distal end of the femur and the intercondylar eminence on the tibial plateau, specifically where the anterior and posterior intercondylar fossa is entangled with the sites of the anterior cruciate and posterior cruciate ligament attachment.
 That might do the trick!

-An easier and simpler way which will definitely work
+An easier and simpler way that will definitely work

-If all that is not your cup of tea, then allow me to present a much simpler way – well, ten ways actually – to make massage more therapeutic.
+If all that is not your cup of tea, then allow me to present a much simpler way – well, ten ways actually – to make Thai Massage more therapeutic.

 They are all totally free.
 Their only cost is an open mind, and the willingness to possibly unlearn some habits that stand in the way of better therapeutic work.